John B. Weller: California Genocide

+least 283 men, presenting the State with a bill for $11,143 for the killings.
+According to Benjamin Madley, Weller 'officially sanctioned Genocide'.
+The massacre of the Yuki during the Mendocino War was condemned by the California legislature, though no official action was taken against Jarboe or Wells.

 Death and burial

 He died in New Orleans in 1875.
 Original interment was at Girod Street Cemetery in New Orleans.
 That burying ground was destroyed in 1959 and unclaimed remains were commingled with 15,000 others and deposited beneath Hope Mausoleum, St. John's Cemetery, New Orleans.

 Family

 Weller's first wife was Ann E. Ryan, who died in 1836.
 In 1840, he married Cornelia A. Bryan, who died in 1842.
 He married Susan McDowell Taylor in 1845, and she died in 1848; she was a daughter of William Taylor, niece of Thomas Hart Benton, and cousin of Jessie Benton Frémont.
 In 1854, he married Elizabeth Winona Brockelbank (previously married to Stephen Stanton, with whom she had a son, Josiah).

 Weller's father-in-law, John A. Bryan, was a U.S. diplomat.
 His brother-in-law, Charles Henry Bryan, was a California State Senator.